The keeping of certain species of wild animals is controlled by the Dangerous Wild Animals Act 1976.

 The animals for which a licence is required before they may be kept are listed in the Dangerous Wild Animals Act 1976 (Modification) Order 1984.

-Licences to keep exotic, dangerous or wild animals
+To obtain an exotic, dangerous or wild animals licence, you should:

 Anybody found guilty of keeping an animal covered by the Dangerous Wild Animals Act 1976, without a licence to do so, or anybody found guilty of failing to comply with any licence condition shall be subject to a fine of up to £2,000.